-HIV Care Innovation activities should identify and address a specific point or point(s) along the HIV care continuum to be targeted for maximum impact.
-This funding will assist RWHAP Part D WICY recipients in supporting a system-wide activity that addresses a gap in the local HIV care continuum.
+HIV Care Innovation activities should identify and address a specific point or points along the HIV care continuum to target for maximum impact.
+This funding will assist RWHAP Part C Early Intervention Services (EIS) recipients in supporting a system-wide activity that addresses a gap or gaps in the local HIV care continuum.
 In addition, HIV Care Innovation activities support the National HIV/AIDS Strategy: Updated to 2020 (NHAS 2020) goals by funding focused activities to address identified gaps in the HIV care continuum.
+The following types of activities are allowable for funding under this announcement.
 Applicants applying under this category should select only one of the four activities listed below:

-HIV Case Finding - Train designated staff in HIV case finding techniques through local health departments and/or through CDC-funded training centers (http://nnptc.org/) and apply these skills in the clinical setting to link persons into HIV primary care after HIV testing to address the stages of the HIV care continuum.
-Identify the HIV care continuum stage(s) that will be addressed: (1) Linkage to HIV medical care or (2) Retention in HIV medical care.

-Motivational Interviewing - Train staff in Motivational Interviewing through the local AIDS Education and Training Centers (AETCs) or other resources to engage patients in care.
-Work with both staff and patients on retention and facilitate staff application of the training in the clinical setting to address the stages of the HIV care continuum.
-Identify the HIV care continuum stage(s) that will be addressed: (1) Linkage to HIV medical care, (2) Retention in HIV medical care, or (3) Appropriate prescription of Antiretroviral Therapy (ART).
+- HIV Case Finding - Train designated staff in HIV case finding techniques through local health departments and/or through CDC-funded training centers (http://nnptc.org/) and apply these skills in the clinical setting to link persons into care after HIV testing to address one or both of the following stages of the HIV care continuum: (1) Linkage to HIV medical care or (2) Retention in HIV medical care. - Motivational Interviewing Train staff in Motivational Interviewing through the local AIDS Education and Training Centers (AETCs) or other resources to engage patients in care.
+Work with both staff and patients on retention and facilitate staff application of the training in the clinical setting to address one or more of the following stages of the HIV care continuum: (1) Linkage to HIV medical care, (2) Retention in HIV medical care, or (3) Appropriate prescription of Antiretroviral Therapy (ART).